StevenMDixon/IJScript/Tips.md

 ```

 How does this work? well it's kind of apparent.
 JS starts at the end of the string searching for `""`.
-And Imagne that its at the end of the string!.
-It's kind of readable, would anyone suggest this instead of length?
-No. And unfortunatly this is a string prototype function which means it wont work on Arrays.
+And Imagine that its at the end of the string!.

+This is kind of readable, would anyone suggest this instead of length?
+No. And unfortunately this is a string prototype function which means it wont work on Arrays.

 However...

-As this is bad javascript there is a better way.
-And its name is Object.keys().
+Do not despair there is a better way.
+It lays within the the Object prototype, and its name is Object.keys().
 In JS Arrays and Strings are both objects which have keys.
 For both Arrays and strings, Their keys are indexes.
 So we can do something like this:

 ```JavaScript